Auties00/Cobalt/README.md

 ### What is WhatsappWeb4j

-WhatsappWeb4j is a standalone library built to interact with [WhatsappWeb](https://web.whatsapp.com/).
+WhatsappWeb##### is a standalone library built to interact with [WhatsappWeb](https://web.whatsapp.com/).
 This means that no browser, application or any additional software is necessary to use this library.
 This library was built for [Java 15](https://openjdk.java.net/projects/jdk/15/) and [JakartaEE 9](https://jakarta.ee/release/9/).
-Support for Java 11, the latest LTS as of this date, will come soon.
+Support for Java 1##### the latest LTS as of this date, will come soon.
 Any help to this library is welcomed as long as the coding style of the project is respected.

 ### How to install